Skip to main content

 • Connect the V5 Robot Brain to the computer using a micro USB cable and power on the V5 Robot Brain.
 The Brain icon in the toolbar turns green once a successful connection has been made.

-Image of the VEXcode EXP Toolbar showing a red box around the green Brain icon
+VEXcode V5 Toolbar with a red box around the green Brain icon, between the Controller and Download icons.

 • Select Download to download the project to the Brain.